Wednesday, July 9, 1969

 It wasn’t as if Yoko was just lying in that bed resting quietly, either – there was a long line of visitors there by her bedside paying supplication, almost all the time.
 Various Beatles would be recording in one end of the room, and she would be lying there at the other end, chatting with friends, making her presence all the more obvious – and aggravating – to the rest of the band.
 George Martin had returned on the premise that it was going to be like the good old days, but we had never had a Beatle wife in bed in the studio with us in the old days.
 That probably explained why he seemed so depressed and frustrated during those weeks.

-Geoff Emerick, who attended this session but didn’t engineer it – From “Here, There and Everywhere: My Life Recording the Music of The Beatles“, 2006 – Quoted in beatlesebooks.com
+Geoff Emerick attended this session but didn’t engineer it – From “Here, There and Everywhere: My Life Recording the Music of The Beatles“, 2006

 We were setting up the microphones for the session and this huge double-bed arrived.
 An ambulance brought Yoko in and she was lowered down onto the bed, we set up a microphone over her in case she wanted to participate and then we all carried on as before!
 We were saying, ‘Now we’ve seen it all, folks!’

-Martin Benge – technical engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Martin Benge – Technical engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

-The Beatles had rehearsed Paul McCartney’s “Maxwell’s Silver Hammer” during the “Get Back” sessions in January 1969, but they finally discarded it for the “Get Back” project.
+The Beatles had previously rehearsed Paul McCartney’s “Maxwell’s Silver Hammer” during the “Get Back” sessions on January 3, 7, 8, and 10, 1969, but ultimately decided to omit it from the project.

 It’s a typical McCartney sing-a-long, or whatever you call them.
 He did quite a lot of work on it.
 I was ill after the accident when they did most of that track, and it really ground George and Ringo into the ground recording it, you know.
 I wasn’t on ‘Maxwell,’ but I think I was on everything else.
 I was just away for that.